Azure/azure-ai-personalized-offers/Automated Deployment Guide/Post Deployment Instructions.md

 You can reuse the source code in the [Manual Deployment Guide](https://github.com/Azure/cortana-intelligence-personalized-offers-retail-2/tree/master/Manual%20Deployment%20Guide) to customize and rebuild the solution for your data and business needs.

 ## **Scaling**
 Many of the services used in this solution were selected because they scale up/out, are available in many regions, and have multiple ways they can be further tuned.
+The following changes and details are not needed to run this solution, but provide a starting point for learning how to scale the solution to handle larger volumes or more global distribution.

-This solution has the capacity to run at a much higher rate then currently configured and is slowed down with line 62 of the run.csx function in the PersonalizedOfferFunction.
+This solution has the capacity to run at a much higher rate than currently configured and is slowed down with line 62 of the run.csx function in the PersonalizedOfferFunction.

 		Thread.Sleep(2000);